NorskRegnesentral/mccepy/README.md

 ```

-Scale the continuous features between 0 and 1 and encode the categorical features using one-hot encoding (drop the first level).
+Using ```sklearn```, scale the continuous features between 0 and 1 and encode the categorical features using one-hot encoding (drop the first level).

 ```Python
 from sklearn import preprocessing